 (Source: Smithsonian Institution)

-8. It is well known that Ecuador is named after the equator which runs through the country.
+8. What is Ecuador named after?
+It is well known that Ecuador is named after the equator which runs through the country.
 It is in fact the only country in the world officially named after a geographical feature.
 The official name, República del Ecuador, translates as “The Republic of the Equator”.

 9. The equator is widely promoted at the tourist attraction Ciudad Mitad del Mundo (Middle of the World City) 26km north of the capital, Quito.
 This is supposed to be where one can stand with one foot in the northern hemisphere and one in the southern.
 Unfortunately, thanks to modern re-measurements the exact equator is said to lie 240 meters north of the marked line and monument.
 Doh!